Token-based IO

 Aren’t you lucky?

-1. There still might be some cases where token-based IO is more appropriate - e.g. an analysis that requires performing IO might be cleaner using an IO token passed through the tree with seperate threaded attributes than “infecting” everything with an IO monad (although implicit monads should also be considered as a solution.)
+1. There still might be some cases where token-based IO is more appropriate - e.g. an analysis that requires performing IO might be cleaner using an IO token passed through the tree with separate threaded attributes than “infecting” everything with an IO monad (although implicit monads should also be considered as a solution.)
 The IO monad itself is implemented using token IO, so this won’t be going away any time soon, at least. ↩︎